OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 * time required to build: 11 minutes 42 second real time (for OTT 2.11)

+* talk about inclusions.csv ?

 ## File formats

-[NMF asks about choice of common format [for converted source taxonomies.
+[NMF asks about choice of common format for converted source taxonomies.]

 JAR answer: every source taxonomy we used is provided in a different format, so there is no shared code on the import side.  (could review